The ComputerHobbyShop Web Blog

 I recently acquired a vintage Mac Plus from eBay, which I saw was unfortunately in a terribly rusted condition

 both outside and later, as I was sure, also inside.
-But with some patience and effort, I managed to bring it back to life.
+I tried to bring it back to life, but needed some effort and patience.

 ComputerHobbyShop 2025 MARCHintosh Entry